rdpeng/rprogdatascience/manuscript/parallel.md

 Many computations in R can be made faster by the use of parallel computation.
 Generally, parallel computation is the simultaneous execution of different pieces of a larger computation across multiple computing processors or cores.
-The basic idea is that if you can execute a computation in {$$}X{/$$} seconds on a single processor, then you should be able to execute it in {$$}X/n{/$$} seconds on {$$}n{/$$} proessors.
+The basic idea is that if you can execute a computation in {$$}X{/$$} seconds on a single processor, then you should be able to execute it in {$$}X/n{/$$} seconds on {$$}n{/$$} processors.
 Such a speed-up is generally not possible because of overhead and various barriers to splitting up a problem into {$$}n{/$$} pieces, but it is often possible to come close in simple problems.

 It used to be that parallel computation was squarely in the domain of "high-performance computing", where expensive machines were linked together via high-speed networking to create large clusters of computers.
 In those kinds of settings, it was important to have sophisticated software to manage the communication of data between different computers in the cluster.
 Parallel computing in that setting was a highly tuned, and carefully customized operation and not something you could just saunter into.